US President Donald Trump has called for speedy deportations that bypass any judicial process in a tweet on Sunday.

 Mr Trump has faced criticism, including from his own Republican Party, for his choice of language on Twitter.

-When he earlier said immigrants threatened "to pour into and infest our Country", Republican congresswoman Ileana Ros-Lehtinen tweeted back at him saying his "baseless rhetoric" was "repugnant" and dehumanised those looking for a better life.
+When he earlier said illegal immigrants threatened "to pour into and infest our Country", Republican congresswoman Ileana Ros-Lehtinen tweeted back at him saying his "baseless rhetoric" was "repugnant" and dehumanised those looking for a better life.

 US immigration officials say 2,342 children were separated from 2,206 parents from 5 May to 9 June.